|View an animation of cholesterol and CAD|

 The short answer is often no — health professionals frequently use the terms interchangeably.

-However, coronary heart disease , or CHD, is actually a result of coronary artery disease, or CAD, said Edward Fisher, M.D., Ph.D., an American Heart Association volunteer who is the Leon H. Charney Professor of Cardiovascular Disease and director of the Center for the Prevention of Cardiovascular Disease at the NYU School of Medicine.
+However, coronary heart disease , or CHD, is actually a result of coronary artery disease, or CAD, said Edward A. Fisher, M.D., Ph.D., M.P.H., an American Heart Association volunteer who is the Leon H. Charney Professor of Cardiovascular Medicine and also of the Marc and Ruti Bell Vascular Biology and Disease Program at the NYU School of Medicine.

-With coronary artery disease, plaque first grows in the coronary arteries until the blood flow to the heart’s muscle is limited.
+With coronary artery disease, plaque first grows within the walls of the coronary arteries until the blood flow to the heart’s muscle is limited.
 View an illustration of coronary arteries.
 This is also called ischemia.
-It may be chronic, caused by narrowing of the coronary artery and limitation of the blood supply to part of the muscle.
-Or it can be acute, resulting from a sudden plaque that ruptures.
+It may be chronic, narrowing of the coronary artery over time and limiting of the blood supply to part of the muscle.
+Or it can be acute, resulting from a sudden rupture of a plaque and formation of a thrombus or blood clot.

 The traditional risk factors for coronary artery disease are high LDL cholesterol, low HDL cholesterol, high blood pressure, family history, diabetes, smoking, being post-menopausal for women and being older than 45 for men, according to Fisher.
 Obesity may also be a risk factor.

-“Coronary artery disease is preventable,” agreed Johnny Lee, M.D., president of New York Heart Associates, and an American Heart Association board member and volunteer.
+“Coronary artery disease is preventable,” agreed Johnny Lee, M.D., president of New York Heart Associates, and an American Heart Association volunteer.
 “Typical warning signs are chest pain, shortness of breath, palpitations and even fatigue.”

 If you feel any of these symptoms, don’t delay — call 9-1-1.